-With the Medicare Open Enrollment period now here, it’s the perfect time to have a conversation with your advisor or insurance professional about starting or making changes to your existing health care plan.
+With the Medicare Open Enrollment period now here, it’s the perfect time to have a conversation with one of our fiduciary wealth advisors or insurance professional about starting or making changes to your existing health care plan.
 In doing so, it’s important to keep in mind what Medicare does not cover.

 Original Medicare — Part A hospital insurance and Part B medical insurance — offers broad coverage, but many services are not eligible.
 Some may be fully or partially covered by a Part C Medicare Advantage Plan, which replaces Original Medicare, or a Medigap policy, which supplements Original Medicare.
 Both are offered by Medicare-approved private insurers.
 (You cannot have both a Medicare Advantage Plan and a Medigap policy.)

 Whether you are looking forward to Medicare in the future or are already enrolled, you should consider these potential expenses.

 1. Deductibles, copays, and coinsurance.
 Costs for covered services can add up, and — unlike most private insurance — there is no annual out-of-pocket maximum.
 Medicare Advantage and Medigap plans may pay all or a percentage of these costs and may include an out-of-pocket maximum.

 2. Prescription drugs.
 For coverage, you need to enroll in a Part D prescription drug plan or a Medicare Advantage plan that includes drug coverage.

 3. Dental and vision care.
 Original Medicare does not cover routine dental or vision care.
 Some Medicare Advantage and Medigap plans may offer coverage for either or both of these needs.
 You might also consider private dental and/or vision insurance.